aszepieniec/stark-anatomy/docs/fri.md

 ### Verify

-The verifier follows a complementary checklist to the prover’s, executing steps that correspond to each phase of the prover's process.
+The verifier follows a complementary checklist to the prover's, executing steps that correspond to each phase of the prover's process.
 Specifically, the verifier:
  - Reads the Merkle roots from the proof stream and reproduces the random scalars $\alpha$ with Fiat-Shamir;
  - Reads the last codewords from the proof stream and checks that it matches with a low degree polynomial as well as the last Merkle root to be sent;
  - Reproduces the master list of random indices with Fiat-Shamir, and infers the remaining indices for the colinearity checks;